kamikazechaser/hedwig/README.md

 - Service providers are loaded as compiled [Go plugins](https://pkg.go.dev/plugin)
 - Underlying resiliancy and persistance provided by [asynq](https://github.com/hibiken/asynq)
-- Scheduled sending with optional recall
+- Scheduled notifications with optional recall option
 - Queue from any source that talks HTTP
 - Fanout to multiple service providers from a single request